sambitdash/PDFIO.jl/README.md

 ​```
     getPDFText(src, out) -> Dict
 ​```
-- src - Input PDF file from where text is to be extracted
+- src - Input PDF file path from where text is to be extracted
-- out - Output TXT file where the output will be written return - A dictionary containing metadata of the document
+- out - Output TXT file path where the output will be written return - A dictionary containing metadata of the document
 """
 function getPDFText(src, out)